 In an instant, you’ll be able to see the latest emails sent, along with subject lines (more on this below), weekly average number of email marketing messages sent, daily averages (if any), and how emails are distributed in a week.

-As a bonus, you also get “good to know” information such as average number of characters in the subject line, words often used, emoji use, average spam score, and more.
+As a bonus, you also get “good-to-know” information such as average number of characters in the subject line, words often used, emoji use, average spam score, and more.

 On the page tab, you’ll also be able to click through and see the actual campaigns, email journeys (if any), software used, snapshots, ads, and insights for each brand.